juliolugo96/AyDA-B2018/README.md

 - Then, click on *Create a new scenario*.
 - Type and select Github/BitBucket **and** Telegram.
 (Both must be selected).

-Let's go with GitHub/Bitbucker first:
+Let's go with GitHub/Bitbucket first:

-- Click in the big centered circle and select GitHub/Bitbucket firstly.
+- Click on the question mark and select GitHub/Bitbucket firstly.
 - Choose then *Watch push actions*/*Watch pushes*.
-- It will require you a Webhook to relate your GitHub repository to Integromat.
-Type a name, and then configure it on GitHub.
-To realize this, just follow this [instructions.](https://support.hockeyapp.net/kb/third-party-bug-trackers-services-and-webhooks/how-to-set-up-a-webhook-in-github).
+- If you are using GitHub, it will ask you for a Webhook to relate your repository to Integromat.
+Click on *Add*, then *Save*, copy the address generated to your clipboard, and without closing your scenario, follow these steps in another tab:
+    - Sign in into your GitHub account, then select the related repository you own.
+    - Click on "Settings" tab.
+    - Then click on "Webhooks" on the left panel.
+    - Click on the "Add WebHook" Button.
+    - Paste the copied URL in the Payload URL form field.
+    - Select "application/json" as the content type.
+    - Leave the "Active" checkbox checked.
+    - Click on "Add webhook" to save the webhook.

 - If you're using BitBucket, this step is far way simpler.
-Follow this [instructions](https://www.integromat.com/en/kb/pkg/bitbucket/index.html).
+Follow these [instructions](https://www.integromat.com/en/kb/pkg/bitbucket/index.html).

 Now let's send that info to Telegram: